Named Entity Disambiguation is important in a Knowledge Graph Search System

 This knowledge base is built from a database of documents that are about named entities; entities that have proper names, such as “John Williams” (a person), “Long Beach” (a place), and “Python” (a movie, a programming language, and a deadly snake).

-This knowledge base has features that help to disambiguate entities that would otherwise be ambiguous:
+Wikipedia has features that help do named entity disambiguation when entities would otherwise be ambiguous:

 - Each of these articles present a context that is associated with a particular meaning or particular sense of the name.

 - These articles also contain links between instances of entity names and the article linked to the name.